 Neither the Chairperson nor the meeting may rule on whether a member has a financial interest in the matter being discussed.
-The minutes must record any declarations of financial interests and the member's abstention from any discussion and voting on the matter".
+The minutes must record any declarations of financial interests and the member's abstention from any discussion and voting on the matter.

-A) That the Hastings District Rural Community Board receives the report titled Conflicts of Interest
+That the Hastings District Rural Community Board receive the report titled Conflicts of Interest dated 3 November 2022.